lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_pull.md

 <span style="background:green;color:white;">stream source</span>
 <span style="background:green;color:white">scan table source</span>

-The HTTP Pull source connector allows eKuiper to retrieve data from external HTTP servers, providing a flexible way to pull data on-demand or based on a schedule.
+The HTTP Pull source connector allows eKuiper to retrieve data from external HTTP servers, providing a flexible way to pull data on demand or based on a schedule.
 This section focuses on how to configure and use the HTTP Pull as a source connector.

-HTTP Pull source connector is designed to fetch data by making HTTP requests to external servers.
+The HTTP Pull source connector is designed to fetch data by making HTTP requests to external servers.
 It can be set to pull data based on a specified interval or triggered by certain conditions.

-## Configure HTTP Pull Connector
+## Configurations

-The connector in eKuiper can be configured with [environment variables](../../../configuration/configuration.md#environment-variable-syntax), [rest API](../../../api/restapi/configKey.md) or configuration file.
+The connector in eKuiper can be configured with [environment variables](../../../configuration/configuration.md#environment-variable-syntax), [rest API](../../../api/restapi/configKey.md), or configuration file.
 This section focuses on configuring eKuiper connectors with the configuration file.

 eKuiper's default HTTP Pull source configuration resides at `$ekuiper/etc/sources/http_pull.yaml`.
 This configuration file provides a set of default settings, which you can override as needed.